AI Coaching vs Traditional Trainers: What the Data Actually Says

 Related Read

-None of them worked around a hospital-security graveyard rotation.
-None of them caught the unexplained fatigue that turned out to be internal bleeding.
-All of them had a default program they fell back on the moment my life got complicated.
+None caught the unexplained fatigue that turned out to be internal bleeding.
+All of them had a default program they fell back on the second my life got complicated.
+That isn't a roast.
+It's a job description with a ceiling.

 Adherence is the only metric that matters